Hoptadior1/awesome-amazon-price-trackers/README.md

 Research tracking 100 Amazon products found that the average shopper overpays approximately $312 per year by not checking price history before buying.
 Consistent use of price tracking tools typically saves $200–500 annually.

+**What if I already bought something and the price dropped?**

+You may be able to get a refund for the price difference.
+Amazon has a price adjustment policy within 7 days of purchase for eligible items.
+See this complete guide on [what to do when you buy something on Amazon and the price drops](https://zroppix.com/blog/bought-something-amazon-price-dropped) — it covers exactly how to request a refund and what to do if Amazon refuses.

 **Does price history work on all Amazon regions?**

 Zroppix works across amazon.com, amazon.co.uk, amazon.ca, amazon.com.au, amazon.de, and other regional stores.
 CamelCamelCamel covers the major regions.
 Keepa has the broadest international coverage.